kaiosilveira/nodejs-handcrafted-timeout/README.md

 ## Handcrafted timeout in NodeJS

 Even when you're not using a third-party library to perform http requests, you can still easily set up a timeout configuration to use with your bare `xhr` tooling.
-This example implements a `ManagedHTTPClient` responsible for exposing http methods abstracted on top of your favorite `XHRClientWrapper` (I had a go with 'node:http', for instance).
+This example implements a `ManagedHTTPClient` responsible for exposing http methods abstracted on top of your favorite `XHRClientWrapper` (I had a go with `node:http`, for instance).
 The class looks simple and straightforward and although it only contains the `get` request, the idea ids clear.
-Here how it looks like:
+Here's how it looks like:

 ```javascript
 export default class ManagedHTTPClient {